jts272/pp1-happy-bees-cafe/README.md

 - Burger menus can be implemented without JavaScript!
 [Example in my CodePen.](https://codepen.io/jts272/pen/BaxPdjY)
 - Including further interactivity with gallery items, such as clicking will provide a text description of the image or a link to it on the menu
 - Implementing a Favicon.
-Not a make or break feature as GitHub Pages provides a generic one, but would be expected for sites hosted independently.
+Not a make or break feature as GitHub Pages provides a generic one, but would be expected for sites hosted independently

 ## Devices and Technologies Used

 ### Hardware

-- Lenovo Windows 10 Home 14" Laptop - 1920x1080, 100% Scaling
+- Lenovo Windows 10 Home 14" Laptop @ 1920x1080, 100% Scaling
-- Dell LCD Monitor - 1280x1024
+- Dell LCD Monitor @ 1280x1024
-- LG CRT Monitor - 1024x768
+- LG CRT Monitor @ 1024x768
 - Apple iPhone 6s

 ### Software

 - Google Chrome - Majority of coding/testing and extensive use of DevTools and device simulation
-- Mozilla Firefox Developer Edition - More for desktop development and robust grid viewing tools
+- Mozilla Firefox Developer Edition - Used more for desktop development and robust grid viewing tools
 - Microsoft Edge - Another browser for testing
 - Apple Safari iOS - Mobile browser for testing
 - MS Paint - Resizing images